6 Characteristics of an Open Metaverse

 In the metaverse, we are only bound by our creativity and the resources at our disposal.
 Because it is digital, anything can be created as long as we set our minds to it.
 After all, in the digital world, the laws of physics do not apply, even if we interact with the physical world.

-A change in perspective is crucial to having an open mind when constructing the virtual worlds and experiences in the metaverse.
+As a futurist, I always tell organisations that a change in perspective is crucial to having an open mind when constructing the virtual worlds and experiences in the metaverse.
 When developing a metaverse experience, be it a brand to engage with their customers, game developers who wish to build an immersive social game, or industrial companies planning to incorporate digital twins in their supply chains, you are no longer bound by real-world scarcity or limitations.

 Consequently, mimicking the real world in the virtual world does not make sense.
 In the metaverse, there is infinite space.
 Users can quickly teleport from one experience to another, so creating, for example, artificially scarce digital real estate, although beneficial to a small group of insiders and as a new way to raise funds for a startup (similar to the initial coin offering (ICO) hype in 2017), does not make sense at all if you take on this different perspective.